Manage caller ID for users

 From Session Information Protocol (SIP) header.
 If the corresponding OnlinePstnGateway policy is configured with

--ForwardPai $true, the P-Asserted-Identity (PAI) SIP header will contain the real calling user.
+-ForwardPai $true, the P-Asserted-Identity (PAI) SIP header contains the real calling user.

 For more information, see configure caller ID policies.